AndRossi/Kelpie/README.md

 We showcase the effectiveness of Kelpie explaining the tail predictions of a set of 100 correctly predicted test facts for each model and dataset, both in *necessary* and in *sufficient* scenario.
 The `.csv` files containing the facts we explain for each model and dataet can be found in the `input_facts` folder.

-We usually employ the same facts across the necessary and sufficient scenarios.
+We report result files for each model and dataset, both extracted by Kelpie and by the baseline approaches, both in the necessary and for the sufficient scenario, in the `results.zip` archive in our repository.

+Across the necessary and sufficient scenarios for the same model and dataset we usually employ the same set of 100 correctly predicted test facts.
-The only exception at this regard are the `ConvE` explanations for `FB15k` and `FB15k-237`: in these cases, a few <h, r, t> predictions used in necessary explanations could not be explained sufficiently because, due to strong dataset biases, *all entities in the dataset would be predicted correctly if used instead of h*.
+The only exception at this regard is in the `ConvE` explanations for `FB15k` and `FB15k-237` predictions: in these cases, a few <h, r, t> predictions used in necessary explanations could not be explained sufficiently because, due to strong dataset biases, *all entities in the dataset would be predicted correctly if used instead of h*.
 This made it impossible to extract a set of `c` entities to convert, because any entity would appear already converted without applying any sufficient explanation.
 We thus replaced these predictions for the sufficient scenario, obtaining created two different version `nec` and `_suff` for the input facts file.